The Hilbert cube contains a minimal subshift of full mean dimension: Abstract

 \section{Abstract}

 We construct a minimal dynamical system of mean dimension equal to $1$, which can be embedded in the shift action on the Hilbert cube $[0,1]^\mathbb{Z}$.
-Our result clarifies a seemingly plausible impression (about dynamical embedding possibility in relation to mean dimension) and finally enables us to have a full understanding of (a pair of) the exact ranges of all possible values of mean dimension, within which there will always be a minimal dynamical system that can be (resp. cannot be) embedded in the shift action on the Hilbert cube.
+This clarifies a seemingly plausible impression about embedding possibility in relation to mean dimension.
+Our result finally leads to a full understanding of a pair of exact ranges of all the possible values of mean dimension, within which there will always be a minimal dynamical system that can/cannot be embedded in the shift action on the Hilbert cube.